Rick45/photo-location-updater/README.md

 ## Warning

-**Important:** This tool results in the modification data.
-It is highly recommended to perform a backup of your data before executing the script.
-The author of this script is not responsible for any data loss or damage that may occur during the execution of this script.
+**Important:** This tool results in data modification.
+It is highly recommended that a data backup be performed before executing the script.
+The script's author is not responsible for any data loss or damage that may occur during the execution of this script.

 ## Features